-Written by Kushaan Agarwal, a grade 9 student.
+Written by Kushaan Agarwal, a grade 9 student ( This article was written in May 2020)

-This day came into existence in 1908 and was introduced by Anna Jarvis when she held a memorial for her mother at St Andrew’s Methodist Church in Grafton, West Virginia.
+In the US, this day came into existence in 1908 and was introduced by a lady named Anna Jarvis, when she held a memorial for her mother at St Andrew’s Methodist Church in Grafton, West Virginia (USA).

-It became an official holiday in the USA in 1914.
+It was declared an official holiday in the USA in 1914.

 While modern Mother’s day was introduced in 1908, celebrations of mothers and motherhood can be traced back to the ancient Greeks and Romans, who held festivals in honour of the mother goddesses Rhea and Cybele.